-(a) Direct Liability.

-(1) A Person is directly liable for:

-(A) The Person's own conduct that results in a Discriminatory Housing Practice.

-(B) Failing to take prompt action to correct and end a Discriminatory Housing Practice by that Person's employee or agent, where the person knew or should have known of the discriminatory conduct, including because supervisors, managers, or principals of the person had or should have had such knowledge.

-(C) Failing to take prompt action to correct and end a Discriminatory Housing Practice by a third-party, where the Person knew or should have known of the discriminatory conduct and had the power to correct it.
-The power to take prompt action to correct and end a Discriminatory Housing Practice by a third-party depends upon the extent of any legal responsibility or authority the person may have with respect to the conduct of such third party.
-The power, responsibility, or authority can be derived from sources including, but not limited to contracts, leases, common interest development governing documents, or by federal, California, or local laws, regulations, or Practices.

-(2) For purposes of determining liability under this section, prompt action to correct and end the Discriminatory Housing Practice may not include any action that penalizes or harms the Aggrieved Person, such as eviction of the Aggrieved Person.

-(3) An employee or agent may be directly liable for a Discriminatory Housing Practice, regardless of whether the person's employer or principal knew or should have known of the conduct or failed to take appropriate corrective action.

-(b) Vicarious Liability.
-To the extent permissible by applicable California laws concerning agency, and so long as it is not inconsistent with interpretations of agency under the Fair Housing Act, a Person is vicariously liable for a Discriminatory Housing Practice by the Person's agent or employee, regardless of whether the person knew or should have known of the conduct that resulted in a Discriminatory Housing Practice.
+- (a) Direct Liability. - (1) A person is directly liable for: - (A) The person's own conduct that results in a discriminatory housing practice. - (B) Failing to take prompt action to correct and end a discriminatory housing practice by that person's employee or agent, where the person knew or should have known of the discriminatory conduct, including because supervisors, managers, or principals of the person had or should have had such knowledge. - (C) Failing to take prompt action to correct and end a discriminatory housing practice by a third-party, where the person knew or should have known of the discriminatory conduct and had the power to correct it.
+The power to take prompt action to correct and end a discriminatory housing practice by a third-party depends upon the extent of any legal responsibility or authority the person may have with respect to the conduct of such third party.
+The power, responsibility, or authority can be derived from sources including contracts, leases, common interest development governing documents, or by federal, California, or local laws, regulations, or practices. - (2) For purposes of determining liability under this section, prompt action to correct and end the discriminatory housing practice may not include any action that penalizes or harms the aggrieved person, such as eviction of the aggrieved person.
+An aggrieved person has a right to raise the discriminatory housing practice as an affirmative defense to an unlawful detainer action. - (3) An employee or agent may be directly liable for a discriminatory housing practice, regardless of whether the employee's or agent's employer or principal knew or should have known of the conduct or failed to take appropriate corrective action. - (b) Vicarious Liability.
+To the extent permissible by applicable California laws concerning agency, and so long as it is not inconsistent with interpretations of agency under the Fair Housing Act, a person is vicariously liable for a discriminatory housing practice by the person's agent or employee, regardless of whether the person knew or should have known of the conduct that resulted in a discriminatory housing practice.

-(1) Whether liability for a Discriminatory Housing Practice is consistent with agency law is a question of fact.
-However, a Discriminatory Housing Practice can be found to occur even if it violates an agent's or employee's official duties, does not benefit the agent or employer, is willful or malicious, or disregards the agent's or employer's express orders.

-(2) An agent or employee shall be considered to be acting within the course and scope of the agency or employment relationship even if his or her Discriminatory Housing Practice occurs incidental to the agent's or employee's job-related tasks.
-This includes being on the Premises of a Dwelling for work-related reasons such as conducting repairs.
+- (1) Whether liability for a discriminatory housing practice is consistent with agency law is a question of fact.
+However, a discriminatory housing practice can be found to occur even if it violates an agent's or employee's official duties, does not benefit the agent or employer, is willful or malicious, or disregards the agent's or employer's express orders. - (2) An agent or employee shall be considered to be acting within the course and scope of the agency or employment relationship even if his or her discriminatory housing practice occurs incidental to the agent's or employee's job-related tasks.
+This includes being on the premises of a dwelling for work-related reasons such as conducting repairs.